 Why should you use RFM analysis?

 The method is critical for marketers since it provides them with an understanding of customer behavior which influences retention, customer lifetime value, and engagement.
-After conducting RFM analysis, marketers can identify the level of satisfaction, interest in promotions, and the volume of spendings.
+After conducting RFM analysis, marketers can identify clients' level of satisfaction, interest in promotions, and the volume of spendings.

 To conduct the analysis and reap the benefits of this technique, you should know what aspects to pay attention to.
 This is the reason why we need to figure out how RFM analysis works.